SharieRhea/AdventOfCode2025/README.md

 This year there will be 12 puzzles, released December 1st through 12th.
 The event was created and is maintained by Eric Wastl, check out the website [here](https://adventofcode.com)! <br/>

 This year I am attempting all of the puzzles in OCaml, in order to learn the language.
 Wish me luck!

+## Completed
+I completed Advent of Code 2025 on December 13th, 2025!